 San Diego County is vulnerable to a variety of natural disasters, such as wildfires and earthquakes, which often strike with little to no notice.
-The recent Lilac fires showed the importance of our organization's ability to respond quickly and efficiently to the emergency food needs of affected communities.
+The nearly annual wildfires in our region demand our organization's ability to respond quickly and efficiently to the emergency food needs of affected communities.

 Feeding San Diego serves 63,000 children, families, and seniors each week.
 For many, our regular distributions are their only consistent source of healthy food.
 In addition to the people who rely on our programs to help stretch their grocery budget, during a county-wide disaster many more people will become food insecure in the short or long-term future.